cameron-rezek/hoopstack/NBA-Instructions/hoopstack-progress.md

 - Added **consecutive failure cooldown**: after 3 games fail in a row, the process pauses for 5 minutes to let the API rate limit window reset, then resumes.
 Configurable via `COOLDOWN_THRESHOLD` and `COOLDOWN_SECONDS` in `.env`.
 - Added **explicit API timeout**: 60s (up from nba_api default of 30s) via `API_TIMEOUT` in `.env`.
 - Changes applied to all three per-game ingestors (shots, PBP, box scores).

+**2025-26 throttling (2026-03-02):**
+During the 2025-26 shots ingestion, sustained throttling kicked in around game 500/906.
+Even the 5-minute cooldown wasn't enough — the API continued timing out after recovery attempts.
+Multiple restart attempts over 4+ hours (with 1-hour waits between) still hit throttling. **Resolution:** bumped `REQUEST_DELAY` from 3.0 to 5.0 seconds and ran overnight when API traffic was lower.
+The final run the next morning (2026-03-03 08:12) completed with 0 errors in ~4 minutes.

 ### Issues Hit & Fixed
 1. **PlayByPlayV2 deprecated:** NBA API no longer returns data for the V2 endpoint (returns empty JSON, causes `KeyError: 'resultSet'`).
 Fixed by switching to **PlayByPlayV3** in `ingestors/play_by_play.py`.